nilsvogt/nivo.notify.server/README.md

 - git
 - composer

-Once the environment was successfully setup, the `bootstrap.sql` will be processed against mysql so thats a handy place to put a database dump in.
+Once the environment was successfully set up, the `bootstrap.sql` will be processed against mysql so thats a handy place to put a database dump in.
 Anyway, since this is optional you simply can remove this file if you do not need it.

 # Setup